Revelation 20:4-7 is mysterious and to many confusing.

 Revelation 20:6

-To be clear, the said thousand years is the Millennial Reign of Jesus Christ, because Revelation 20:7 explains that Satan shall be loosed out of his prison of hell after that one thousand years.
+To be clear, the two said one thousand years are the same.
+This is the Millennial Reign of Jesus Christ, because Revelation 20:7 explains that Satan shall be loosed out of his prison of hell after the one thousand years.

 And when the thousand years are expired, Satan shall be loosed out of his prison,